The Mysteries of Dynamics Processing Revealed

 What is dynamic processing?

 A dynamic processor is something that outputs a signal, where the level of the outgoing signal is based on the level of the incoming signal.

 In other words, a loud signal coming in will come out differently than a quiet signal coming in.

 Basic types of Dynamic Processors

-Compressors: The most common – the louder the signal is coming in, the less level it provides going out.
+Compressors: The most common.
+The louder a signal is coming in, the less level it provides going out.
 In a compressor, a target level is set — called the “threshold” — and any signal coming in that exceeds that level will be reduced.
-The higher the level is above that threshold, the more reduction will occur.
+The higher the level above that threshold, the more reduction will occur.
 More on this later.

 Limiters: Limiters are like super compressors.
 The idea is to ensure that the level does not exceed the threshold.
 Because this amount of compression is extreme, a limiter relies on certain functions and design that regular compressors do not have.

 Expanders: The quieter the signal is coming in, the less level it provides going out.
 In other words — it makes quiet signals even quieter.
 Much like a compressor, the threshold is set at a certain level.
 Any signal that does NOT exceed that threshold is reduced, and the quieter the signal, the more reduction is done.

 Gates: Gates are like super expanders.
 Anything that does not exceed the threshold is reduced to inaudible.
 Again, because gates are extreme, they often require a slightly different design than a regular expander.

 I’ll focus primarily on compression, because that’s going to be the most commonly used dynamics processor.